1944 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1944-S FS-511, Inverted Mintmark

-The 1944-S FS-511 Inverted Mintmark represents a manufacturing anomaly.
-Combining the mint’s strike quality problems with a rare positional error that creates significant collector appeal.
+The 1944-S FS-511 Inverted Mintmark represents a manufacturing anomaly that combines the mint’s existing strike quality problems with a rare positional error, creating significant collector appeal.

-This variety features the “S” mintmark positioned upside down compared to its normal orientation, likely occurring when the mintmark punch was accidentally inverted during the die preparation process at the San Francisco Mint.
+This variety features the “S” mintmark positioned upside down compared to its normal orientation.
+The error likely occurred when the mintmark punch was accidentally inverted during the die preparation process at the San Francisco Mint.
+Auction records show the highest price achieved for an MS66+ reached $1,320.
+Entry-level examples across various grades typically range from $20 to $100, making this error accessible at lower grades while premium specimens command the higher figures.

 1944-S FS-511, Inverted Mintmark Price/Grade Chart